kevd1337/twitpulse-core/README.md

 - **TWITPULSE\_CONFIDENCE\_THRESHOLD** - optional; minium confidence threshold required to have a positive or negative prediction (number between 0 and 1)
 - **TWITPULSE\_MODE** - optional; path to classifier model file to be used
-- **TWITTER\_CONSUMER\_KEY** -  Consumer key from Twitter; visit https://dev.twitter.com/ for details / to register for keys
+- **TWITTER\_CONSUMER\_KEY** -  Consumer key from Twitter; visit the [Twitter Developers](https://dev.twitter.com/) page to register for keys
 - **TWITTER\_CONSUMER\_SECRET** - Consumer secret from Twitter
 - **TWITTER\_ACCESS\_TOKEN** - Access token from Twitter
 - **TWITTER\_ACCESS\_TOKEN\_KEY** - Access token key from Twitter

-See this link for examples of how to use environment variables with heroku: https://devcenter.heroku.com/articles/config-vars#example ; alternatively while developing locally you can just export these variables (assuming you're in a *nix environment)
+See this [link](https://devcenter.heroku.com/articles/config-vars#example) for examples of how to use environment variables with heroku, alternatively while developing locally you can just export these variables (assuming you're in a *nix environment)

 Now build twitpulse-core with: